Anak Jalanan: A New Beginning

-Anak Jalanan: A New Beginning is an Indonesian television drama series produced by MNC Pictures.
+Anak Jalanan: A New Beginning is an Indonesian television series produced by MNC Pictures.
 It premiered on 13 December 2021 on GTV.
-The series is a reboot of RCTI's Anak Jalanan.
-It stars Irsyadillah, Ersya Aurelia, Cemal Faruk, and Dea Annisa.
+The series is a reboot of the RCTI show Anak Jalanan.
+It stars Anrez Adelio, Ersya Aurelia, Cemal Faruk, and Dea Annisa.
 The show last aired on 30 November 2022.

 Synopsis

-Boy is a young member of a motorcycle gang who falls in love with a beautiful girl named Reva.
+Boy is a young member of a motorcycle gang who falls in love with a girl named Reva.
 He believes his relationship with her can change his life for the better.